-- Manage risk in the consistent manner across the Group - Have a strong risk culture: managing risk is simply part of how we work - Are aware of risks, identify our material risks and take better decisions and take appropriate risks as a result - Have sufficient controls in place to ensure we only take the right type and amount of risk to grow our business safely and within our appetite - Deliver fair outcomes for customers and maintain the orderly and transparent operation of financial markets
+- Manage risk in the consistent manner across the Group - Have a strong risk culture: managing risk is simply part of how we work - Are aware of risks, identify our material risks and then make better decisions and take appropriate risks as a result - Understand and comply with relevant legal and regulatory requirements - Have sufficient controls in place to ensure we only take the right type and amount of risk to grow our business safely and within our appetite - Deliver fair outcomes for customers and maintain the orderly and transparent operation of financial markets

-The RMF is supported by supplementary guidance, detailed user guides, and training materials, which are targeted to specific risk roles.
+The RMF is supported by supplementary guidance, detailed user guides, and training materials, which are targeted to specific Global Businesses, legal entities, regions and roles.

-Active risk management helps us to achieve our strategy, serve our customers and communities, and grow our business safely.
+Active risk management helps us to achieve our strategy, serve our customers and communities, and grow our business safely and sustainably.